-The MISO TOs, Transource and "Dec 23 Petitioners", 199 among others, have appealed Opinion 569/569-A. The MISO TOs' case has been consolidated with previous appeals that had been held in abeyance, with the lead case number assigned as 16-1325.
+The MISO TOs, Transource and "Dec 23 Petitioners", 200 among others, appealed Opinion 569/569-A. The MISO TOs' case was consolidated with previous appeals that had been held in abeyance, with the lead case number assigned as 16-1325.
 Following completion of briefing, oral argument was held on November 18, 2021 before Judges Srinivasan, Katsas and Walker.
-This matter is pending before the Court.